 In the year 1966, the Blackstone Rangers united with the Four Corners gang and established a Blackstone Ranger faction in this community, now there were Rangers, Cobras, Del Vikings and Disciples and no more room for any other smaller gangs.

 Black P Stones set up headquarters for their faction including the Titanic P Stone headquarters at 43rd and Indiana (The Camp).
 Not far away on 42nd was the headquarters of the Israelite Stones; therefore, buildings in this community were being purchased by street gangs.
 The Black P Stones and El Rukns exercised major control of this community and even dominated the Washington Park Homes.
+The Jet Black Stone branch-controlled Washington Park Homes.
 The Gangster Disciples moved into the Robert Taylor homes in 1981 and flipped many Disciples into adopting “Gangster” concepts.
 The neighborhood now was dominated completely by Black Disciples, Gangster Disciples and Mickey Cobras (formerly Egyptian Cobras) were running the Robert Taylor projects while the rest of the community was under the control of El Rukns and Black P Stones.
-In the very early 1980s Insane Vice Lords moved into the community known as the “Prairie Insane Vice Lords.”
+In the year 1979 Insane Vice Lords moved into the community known as the “Prairie Insane Vice Lords.”
 This was a violent group of Vice Lords.

 The once elegance and southern soul the neighborhood had were now all gone as the 1980s and 1990s proved to be the worst decades for Grand Boulevard.
 When riding the Metra train or driving down the Dan Ryan Expressway one could see the hopelessness and despair of the Robert Taylor projects.